benjaahagen/Global-Terrorism-Data-Analysis/README.md

 The repository contains the following files:

 1. `PerpsAdded.csv`: This is the dataset used for the analysis.
-2. `PerpsAdded.pdf`: This is the report of the analysis, containing all the findings and visualizations.
+2. `PerpsAdded.pdf`: This is the report of the analysis, containing all the findings and visualizations

 ## Analysis